 Baeocystin – A Psilocybin Derivative

-Baeocystin is a chemical compound found in so-called “magic mushrooms.”
+Baeocystin is a chemical compound found in psychedelic mushrooms.

 From a chemical standpoint, baeocystin is closely related to psilocybin.
 The two molecules differ by one methyl group.
 Baeocystin is [3-(2-methylaminoethyl)-1H-indol-4-yl] dihydrogen phosphate.
 Psilocybin is 3-(2-dimethylaminoethyl)-1H-indol-4-yl] dihydrogen phosphate.
 Below are two pictures showing this structural difference.

 Baeocystin is a psilocybin derivative or analog.
-It is often described as either (1) the N-demethylated derivative of psilocybin or (B) the phosphorylated derivative of 4-HO-NMT (4-hydroxy-N-methyltryptamine).
-It was first isolated from the mushroom Psilocybe baeocystis (hence the name).
-Others later isolated it from P. semilanceata, Panaeolus renenosus, Panaeolus subbalteatus, and Copelandia chlorocystis.
-It was prepared synthetically in 1959.
+It is often described as either the N-demethylated derivative of psilocybin or the phosphorylated derivative of 4-HO-NMT (4-hydroxy-N-methyltryptamine).
+Baeocystin was first isolated by Leung and Paul in 1968 from the mushroom Psilocybe baeocystis (hence the name).
+Other researchers later isolated it from Psilocybe semilanceata, Panaeolus renenosus, Panaeolus subbalteatus, and Copelandia chlorocystis.
+It was first prepared synthetically in the lab by Troxler, Sailor, and Albert Hofmann in 1959.

 What we Know About Baeocystin

 The scientific community has very little data on baeocystin or its human pharmacology.
 At best, we have anecdotal reports by people taking the drug.
 For example, in the book Magic Mushrooms Around the World, author Jochen Gartz refers to a report that “10 mg of baeocystin were found to be about as psychoactive as a similar amount of psilocybin.”
 The same author also reported that his experience taking 4 mg of pure drug caused “a gentle hallucinogenic experience”.